Proposal Development

 Data Management Plan

 Many grants require data management plans that describe how data will be stored, documented, shared, and archived.
-CLA Research Services can assist with writing a Data Management Plan and work with you to identify resources, as well as any associated costs, for storing, computing, and sharing outputs from your project.
+CLA Research Services can assist with writing a Data Management Plan and work with you to identify resources, as well as any associated costs, for storing, analyzing, and sharing outputs from your project.

 Proposal Submission

-Sponsored Projects Administration (SPA) is the only institutional unit legally able to submit proposals to external entities for financial support in the form of a contract, grant, or agreement, and legally able to commit the University on behalf of the Board of Regents in the event an award is made.
-Once a proposal is awarded, SPA provides resources and services available related to award and account establishment, award management, and post award & close out procedures.
+The Sponsored Projects Administration (SPA) is the only institutional unit legally able to submit proposals to external entities for financial support in the form of a contract, grant, or agreement, and legally able to commit the University on behalf of the Board of Regents in the event an award is made.